 After great swathes of time, beyond the reckoning of mortals, Odin and his brother saw that the giants were a prolific and evil race and saw that they must act to bring their reign to an end.

 Ymir was the first to die at the hands of the three Aesir brothers.
-His body was so vast that they used it to build worlds and created the Nine Realms inhabited by all beings today.
-The blood of Ymir, spewing forth from his wounds, formed rivers so wild that the Frost-Giants, men, women, and children, were all destroyed except for one man and wife from which couple all the devourers of Jotunheim, home of giants, derive today.
+His body was so vast that they used it to build worlds.
+Creating the Nine Realms inhabited by all beings today.
+The blood of Ymir, spewed forth from his wounds.
+Forming rivers so wild that the Frost-Giants, men, women, and children, were all destroyed.
+The sole survivors were one man and wife from which all giants, derive today.

 The Building of the Worlds

-The brothers now set to work, dragging Ymir’s vast remains from the pit of Ginnungagap and from his bones they created mountains, from his blood the oceans, the seas, lakes, rivers, and springs.
+The brothers now set to work, dragging Ymir’s vast remains from the pit of Ginnungagap.
+From his bones they created mountains, from his blood the oceans, the seas, lakes, rivers, and springs.
 The shards of his broken teeth and bones became stones and sand.
 From the dome of his massive skull, was the arch of the heavens constructed.
 His brains became the clouds, his hair, the flowers, trees, and all the plants of the sea and land.
 His flesh formed the earth from which all plant life grows.
-Finally, his mighty eyebrows were set around the world as a barrier to keep out any giants who might disturb the paradise the gods planned as a home for the mortals they planned to create.
+Finally, his mighty eyebrows were set around the world as a “gard”, a barrier to keep out any giants.
+Who otherwise might disturb the paradise the gods planned as a home for the mortals they planned to create.

-This earth was named Midgard, and once complete, the gods took sparks of fire from Muspelheim to set stars into the firmament.
-To each light was given a name and a duty so that throughout the passage of time, gods and mortals might keep track of time without losing themselves in the endless flow of events.
+This earth was named Midgard.
+Once complete, the gods took sparks of fire from Muspelheim to set stars into the firmament.
+To each light was given a name and a duty.
+Throughout the passage of time, gods and mortals might keep track of time without losing themselves in the endless flow of events.

 Sunna and Mani